Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What property types resell fastest in Panay Island in 2026?

-As of early 2026, the property types that resell fastest in Panay Island are one to two-bedroom condos in Iloilo City's Mandurriao district (especially near the Iloilo Business Park and Atria), because this is where buyer pools are deepest due to strong demand from BPO professionals, local families, and investors.
+As of early 2026, the property types that resell fastest in Panay Island are one-bedroom and two-bedroom condos in Iloilo City's Mandurriao district, particularly those within or near the Iloilo Business Park and Atria Park District, because the buyer pool there is the deepest on the island.

-The typical time on market to sell a property in Panay Island ranges from 3 to 8 months for mid-market Iloilo City condos, 8 to 15 months for higher-end units, and 6 to 18 months for Boracay resort condos depending on seasonality and whether the property has proven rental income.
+The typical time on market to sell a correctly priced mid-range condo in Panay Island in 2026 is roughly 3 to 8 months in Iloilo City, while higher-end Iloilo units may take 8 to 15 months and Boracay resort condos can take anywhere from 6 to 18 months depending on tourism cycles and seasonality.

 If you're interested, we cover all the best exit strategies in our real estate pack about Panay Island.